 bags, they will start to disintegrate after a few months.
 Strong winds

 carry abrasive sand as well, and can do a number on your hard work.

 bags are equally prone to weather, as well as dampness, insects, soil

-bacteria, mice & rats.
+bacteria, and critters.
 So, again, keep your work covered.